There are many organic fertilizer products available online.

 Wholesome Sweeteners - Organic Molasses Unsulphured - 32 oz.

 This is a little more advanced, but humic acid is an excellent addition to a foliar fertilizer such as kelp or fish because it helps the plant take in the nutrients from those fertilizers.
 Actually, humates have a number of benefits, especially in the soil, so they are used on plants and on the soil.
-This product is the best one I've found, so I was excited when it made it to Amazon.com.
-Update: I now sell it here, but I don't recommend it as a top priority for most people.
+This product is the best one I've found, so I was excited when it made it to Amazon.com, but I don't recommend it as a top priority for most home gardeners.

 Foli-Cal Liquid Calcium